Decretum/bloons/README.md

 Ideas that are not yet implemented that I would like to implement:

-- Homing bullets for Reimu
--- Should probably lock on to a different nearby bloon if the original target has expired.

 - Have bloons potentially spawn multiple lesser bloons when popped -- Revamp how popping works